gkiarashv/xv6/README.md

    ```sh
    make qemu
    ```
-If every previous step is successul, the xv6 is running and you can issue `ls`.
+If every previous step is successful, the xv6 is running and you can issue `ls`.

 # Contributions and Usages